Leadership Trait 3: Focus on the People

 I have heard it said many times that the greatest asset of any company is its employees.
 I agree, but I don’t think that statement alone tells the whole story.
 Let me explain.

 Successful companies have a positive public perception, commonly called a “good reputation.”
 People believe either in the company as a whole or, at least, in its products.
-So why do companies like Buc-ee’s, GoDaddy, Adobe Software, and Gravity Payments, have such a positive public perception?
-They focus on their people more than their products.
+So why do companies like Buc-ee’s, GoDaddy, Adobe Software, and Gravity Payments have such a positive public perception?
+They focus more on their people than on their products.
 The rest takes care of itself.

 Assume for a moment that Widget Company has the best product on the market and a favorable price point.
 If the product is not successful, someone, not the product, failed.
-Someone made an unwise decision regarding marketing or perhaps they made a strategic error positioning or pricing the product.
+Someone made an unwise marketing decision, or perhaps a strategic error in positioning or pricing the product.
 (For those of you old enough to remember, think Betamax vs. VHS.)

 For those of you who have experienced a Buc-ee’s Travel Center, you will understand.
-But for those of you unfamiliar with Buc-ee’s, these mega stores with over 65,000 square feet of retail space and 120+ pumping stations for fuel, are a sight to see.
-However, they are not just a very large convenience store or gas station.
-Buc-ee’s creates a travel “experience,” and they accomplish that by focusing on their people, who create a positive public perception for their guests.
+But for those of you unfamiliar with Buc-ee’s, these mega stores with over 65,000 square feet of retail space and 120+ pumping stations for fuel are a sight to see.
+However, they are not just very large convenience stores or gas stations.
+Buc-ee’s creates a travel “experience” by focusing on its people, who foster positive public perception among its guests.
 Obviously, a lot of attention in a retail establishment of this size is dedicated to products, product placement, marketing, and other factors.
-But one thing one that never fails – and should never fail – is that guests enter an organized, excessively clean, overly friendly, and some would argue overstaffed, shopping venue.
+But one thing that never fails – and should never fail – is that guests enter an organized, excessively clean, overly friendly, and, some would argue, overstaffed shopping venue.

-Buc-ee’s invests in their employees and pays excellent wages, but in return their leadership expects their employees to meet a standard not required by other companies in that space.
-To accomplish this, in addition to the pay, they educate their employees through staff training and development, they reward their top performers, and they never continue to employ anyone who will not consistently live up to their high standards.
+Buc-ee’s invests in its employees and pays excellent wages, but in return, its leadership expects employees to meet a standard not required by other companies in that space.
+To accomplish this, in addition to pay, they educate their employees through staff training and development, reward their top performers, and never retain anyone who will not consistently meet their high standards.

 First, great leaders invest in continuing education.
-According to the Harvard Business Review, productivity, based on GDP vs man-hours, has averaged less than one percent over the past 10 years.
+According to the Harvard Business Review, productivity, measured by GDP per man-hour, has averaged less than 1% over the past 10 years.
 They ask the question, “Is this productivity low because we have failed to invest in our people, or have we failed to invest in people because other factors are permanently reducing productivity?”
 Their evidence suggests that it is the former.
-The article goes on to point out that studies found that top companies who invested in time, talent, and energy management training unlocked up to 40% more productive power.
+The article goes on to point out that studies found that top companies that invested in time and talent unlocked up to 40% more productivity.
 Additionally, in a study by The Cornerstone Academy, 86% of millennials indicated they would be more likely to remain at their job if the company offered them more training and development.

-Focus on People is the third of eight traits in the series and over the next several weeks, I will touch on each of those eight traits.
+Focus on People is the third of eight traits in the series, and over the next several weeks, I will touch on each of them.
 As a preview, “A Great Leader Communicates” will be the fourth trait in the series.
-Please follow RWSmith Education Training, and Consulting on LinkedIn (www.linkedin.com/company/87207378/) and Facebook (www.facebook.com/rwsmithetc) for a link to each post.
+Please follow RWSmith Education, Training, and Consulting on LinkedIn (www.linkedin.com/company/87207378/) and Facebook (www.facebook.com/rwsmithetc) for a link to each post.
 Or one may visitwww.rwsmithetc.com/blog to catch up on past posts.
-Appropriate comments are encouraged and please follow us, comment on, and “like” these social media posts if you find them valuable.
+Appropriate comments are encouraged, and please follow us, comment on, and “like” these social media posts if you find them valuable.
 Finally, forward this to your friends… or maybe your manager.

 Previous